Teaching Culturally & Linguistically Diverse & Exceptional Learners

-The Teaching Culturally & Linguistically Diverse & Exceptional Learners (TCLDEL) program is designed to prepare teachers to work with diverse students around the world.
+The Teaching Culturally and Linguistically Diverse and Exceptional Learners (TCLDEL) program is designed to prepare teachers to work with diverse students around the world.
 Combining knowledge on language learners, special needs and gifted students, the program helps teachers provide differentiated, inquiry-focused instruction to all K-12 students.
-If you are interested in entering the field of education or have been a teacher for a number of years, the Teaching Culturally, Linguistically Diverse & Exceptional Learners can provide you with the skills, knowledge, and dispositions to support learning, differentiate student needs, and create better, more socially just classrooms around the world.
+If you are interested in entering the field of education or have been a teacher for a number of years, the Teaching Culturally and Linguistically Diverse and Exceptional Learners can provide you with the skills, knowledge, and dispositions to support learning, differentiate student needs, and create better, more socially just classrooms around the world.

 What You Learn

 Students complete a core sequence of coursework together, then specialize in one of 7 add-on certificate programs.
 Most programs are between 30-33 credits, and include options for initial teacher licensure as well as advanced credentials in the following fields:

 - ESOL for Practitioners (Pk-12)

 - ESL/Special Education (Pk-12)